 As noted in Tables 4 and 5, archaeological survey has been completed for the majority of the direct APE.
-Remaining archaeological survey to be done in the direct APE is generally in small, distributed parcels.
+The application of specialized survey methods will be further examined in the data gap analysis.
+Known remaining archaeological survey to be done in the direct APE is generally in small, distributed parcels.
 Areas within the direct APE which have yet to be surveyed are shown in red in Appendix B.

 For the direct APE, unsurveyed areas have already been subject to sensitivity analysis (AKLNG 2014b, AGDC 2018b).
-These sensitivity analyses (described in more detail in Section 4.1.1) considered known site locations, land cover, slope, surface geology, soils, distance to water, distance to trails, and wildlife distributions.
+These sensitivity analyses (described in more detail in Section 4.1.1 and 6.2.1) considered known site locations, land cover, slope, surface geology, soils, distance to water, distance to trails, and wildlife distributions.
 AGDC will employ these sensitivity analyses to conduct field investigation of remaining high-potential areas within the direct APE (including pedestrian transect surveys with systematic shovel testing of previously un-surveyed areas).

-Survey requirements within the direct APE include roughly 3,500 acres.
+Known archaeological survey requirements within the direct APE include roughly 3,500 acres.
 A sketch of survey and inventory targets for each construction spread is presented in Table 6.
-This schedule allows for survey completion at least one year prior to start of construction (including ROW clearance and preparation, and installation of work pads, as necessary).
+Note that the project footprint for direct APE acreage represented in Table 6 includes both primary and alternate material sites, and it is expected a number of those sites will be dropped from project plans during final design.
+This schedule allows for survey completion at least one year prior to start of construction in a given construction spread (including ROW clearance and preparation, and installation of work pads, as necessary).